verana-labs/verifiable-trust-vpr-spec/spec.md

 - [Create Root Participant](#mod-pp-msg-7-create-root-participant)
 - [Self Create Participant](#mod-pp-msg-14-self-create-participant)

-It creates a new [ParticipantAuthorizationRecord](#participantauthorizationrecord) inside `VSOperatorAuthorization[corporation_id, vs_operator]` and, if the record enables a fee grant and its `expiration` is in the future, synchronises the on-chain `FeeGrant` for the containing VSOA.
+It creates a new [ParticipantAuthorizationRecord](#participantauthorizationrecord) inside `VSOperatorAuthorization[corporation_id, vs_operator]` and, if the record enables a fee grant and its `expiration` is unset or in the future, synchronises the on-chain `FeeGrant` for the containing VSOA.

 This method does NOT read `Participant` state.
 All authorization configuration is provided by the caller.